Namsaknoi Yudthagarngamtorn: Dispute with Por Pramuk

 Namsaknoi left Por Pramuk camp after a bitter dispute over the mismanagement of his fight winnings.
 The fallout that shocked the Muay Thai community forced Namsaknoi into retirement, as no gym was able to pay Por Pramuk's asking price to buy over Namsaknoi's contract.
 Destitute with no money nor belts to his name (he left most of his physical possessions in the camp when he walked out), Namsaknoi returned to his hometown of Chaiya in Surat Thani province, never to step into the rings of Bangkok again.

 Transition to coaching

 After retirement, Namsaknoi worked as a trainer in the tourist-heavy islands of Southern Thailand, spending a couple of years in Koh Phangan, Koh Samui, and Phuket.
 In 2010, he was approached by Chatri Sityodtong to join Evolve Mixed Martial Arts in Singapore, where he worked as a Muay Thai instructor for 6 years.

 In early 2016, Namsaknoi left Evolve MMA as their Head Muay Thai Instructor, and returned to Koh Phangan, Thailand to set up his own Muay Thai gym, named Namsaknoi Muay Thai Club.
 The gym was opened on 14 October 2016.
 However in December 2017, Namsaknoi left his gym in Koh Phangan, despite growing interest and success of the gym.

-In 2019 he was for one year a Co Trainer in Germany, at the Fight Club in Ludwigsburg.
+In 2019 he was for one year a co-trainer in Germany, at the Fight Club in Ludwigsburg.
+He also was a coach for Rawai Muay thai in 2009-2010.